 Skip to main content

 A common pattern: you want to ask certain users for feedback, but once they’ve completed the interview, stop showing the prompt.
-This guide walks through the full integration — from checking capacity, to opening the interview, to handling the webhook that tells you it’s done.
+This guide walks through the full integration — from checking capacity, to handling the webhook, to fetching the transcript.

 What you’ll build

-1. Check if your experiment is accepting interviews before showing the prompt
+1. Check if your study is accepting responses before showing the prompt

 2. Open the interview in a new tab when the user clicks